fhellwig/pkglogger/README.md

 ```javascript
 var pkglogger = require('pkglogger');
 ```
 Create a log object by calling the function exported by the `pkglogger` module and passing in your current module.
+Passing in your current module is required since the log file includes the relative path of the logging module.

 ```javascript
 var log = pkglogger(module);